We Review Juicers and Blenders to See Which One You Should Buy

 Pulp collected from Tefal after making the green juice.

-Tefal's resultant juice had a bit of an orange pulp (judgement really depends on whether you like that or not), and the pulp collected from that juicing wasn't completely dry either.
+Tefal's resultant juice had a bit of an orange pulp (judgement depends on whether you like that or not), and the pulp collected from that juicing wasn't completely dry either.
 Unfortunately, we also didn’t quite manage to taste the ginger kick in the classic juice made by the Tefal juicer.

 Quite a bit of orange juice got thrown out in the Tefal juicer.